 We believe that spending on modernization and maintenance of defense, intelligence and homeland security assets will continue to be a national priority.
-The vast majority of our programs are funded in the Department of Defense ("DoD") Base budget and not the Overseas Contingency Operations budget.
-We also believe that our business is aligned with mission critical national security priorities, particularly in the areas of Unmanned Aerial Vehicles ("UAVs"), cybersecurity, ballistic missile defense, space programs and science and technology efforts, where the proposed defense budget for fiscal year 2013 has actually allocated increased funding.
+The vast majority of our programs are funded in the DoD Base budget and not the Overseas Contingency Operations budget.
+We also believe that our business is aligned with mission critical national security priorities, particularly in the areas of Unmanned Aerial Vehicles, cybersecurity, ballistic missile defense, space programs and science and technology efforts.